dapperdivers/chelonian-access/docs/development/README.md

 # Development Documentation

-This folder contains technical documentation for developers working on the Nissan Hardbody RFID system.
+This folder contains technical documentation for developers working on the Chelonian Access system.
 These documents are not intended for end users.

 ## Contents